ChrisAshtear/StarFire/README.md

 Currently we are working on the Single Player prototype.
 It will have these basic features:

--Moddable Ship/Equipment/Goods (through XML)
+- Moddable Ship/Equipment/Goods (through XML)
--Target list for the system
+- Target list for the system
--Target Assist
+- Target Assist
--Ship Inventory where you can unequip/equip equipment and put to cargo bay.
+- Ship Inventory where you can unequip/equip equipment and put to cargo bay.
 You can then sell it or buy upgrades at the station.
--Station Interaction.
+- Station Interaction.
 You will be able to contact different stations and buy items from there.
 Stations have different prices so you can trade items from one to the other to make a profit.
--Pirates.
+- Pirates.
 Enemy ships will appear to threaten you and will give chase.

 ![Image](screens/Capture3.PNG)